NapoleonWils0n/cerberus/freebsd/freebsd-jails.md

 fetch http://ftp.freebsd.org/pub/FreeBSD/snapshots/amd64/11.2-STABLE/base.txz -o /tmp/base.txz
 ```

-we use the built in fetch command to download the file rather than wget or curl which arent installed by default
+use the built in fetch command to download the file rather than wget or curl which arent installed by default
+save the download file to /tmp

-* Extract the base sytem to the 11.2-RELEASE directory
+* Extract the base sytem from /tmp to the 11.2-RELEASE directory

 ```
 tar -xf /tmp/base.txz -C /usr/local/jails/releases/11.2-RELEASE